sped-tx-net/opensalt/README.md

   make migrate
   ```

-7. http://_ip-address of web container_/ should show the initial screen with debug turned on
+7. http://localhost:7263/ should show the initial screen with debug turned on
-  -
+  - If you need to use a different port, edit `docker-compose.yml` and replace `7263` with the port you want

 8. One will also need to create the administrative account and password for the system with the **super-user** role:
   - To create an organization use `./core/bin/console salt:org:add [organization name]`
-  - To create a user use `./core/bin/console salt:user:add [username] [--password="secret"] [--role="rolename"]`
+  - To create a user use `./core/bin/console salt:user:add [username] [--password="secret"] [--role="super-user"]`

+9. Now you should be able to log in in the browser!

 Other Docs